carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 **Note:** You might have to use --delete-local-data to override  Pods with local storage.

-Following on we can confirm the new pod name, notice how the age has been reset, and the new host the pod is running on:
+From above console output We can confirm that both the our pod and node have been evicted.
+In our "watch" window again we can confirm that we have a new pod (with a new random string pod name), notice how the age has been reset, and that the new pod has been scheduled to run on on a different host:

 ```bash
 Every 1.0s: kubectl get pod -l app=blog -n ghost -o wide                                             Tue Aug 18 11:01:50 2020